Rsekaii/rsekaii.github.io/_posts/emath/2025-05-12-dif-uni-fun.md

 ## In Summary

+The power of such formulation was not  clear to me at first (unlike its immediate beauty), but then it dawned on me.
+*2 IS A PRIME!* This construction then allows us to use algebraic reasoning on binary bits {0,1}!

 I’ve always appreciated the elegance of abstract algebra, but I never expected to see it applied in a field as practical as cryptography.

 In this moment, I was genuinely astonished.
-Not just by the utility, but by the *beauty* of it all.
+Not just by the beauty, but also by the masterful application of pure maths

 By embedding deep algebraic structure into our function designs, we’re able to build systems that are: